What to do as a victim of sexual assault

 Decide Who to Tell About the Assault.
 You have the right to decide who and when to tell about the sexual assault.
 You have the right not to tell people you think will not understand or support you.
 You do not have to tell anyone you think will judge you or make you feel badly about yourself.
 You can decide to wait before you tell anyone.
 You can always decide to tell someone in the future if you feel comfortable doing so.

 Report the Assault.
 You always have the option of reporting the assault to the police.
 Physical evidence can be found on your body often up to 72 hours, and sometimes even after that.
 The sooner you report, the more likely there will be physical evidence of the crime.
 The chances that the rapist will be prosecuted are reduced if there is no physical evidence.
 If you decide to report you can also choose not to prosecute at a later date.
 You can report the assault to the City of South Lake Tahoe Police Department by calling (530) 542-6100.
-To report a complaint to the College, contact the Dean of Student Services for more information.
+To report a complaint to the College, contact the Vice President of Student Services for more information.

 Know Your Rights